ayemoetmoetwin/ayemoetmoetwin.github.io/README.md

 **Tech Used**
-- 💿 Core Data
+- 💿 Core Data – for native local data storage
-- 🎨 SwiftUI
+- 🎨 Storyboard – for UI layout and visual design in Xcode
-- 🏦 App Storage
+- 🏦 Realm Database – for efficient mobile data storage
-- 🚘 Roadmap
+- 🧭 MVVM – for scalable, testable architecture
-- 💰 IAP
+- 🔁 RxSwift – for reactive programming and async handling
-- ⏱️ Queue Times API
+- 🌐 REST API – for backend communication and data exchange

 br/>
 <br/>